lucavauda/lucavauda.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Ciao!
-Sono Luca Vaudano, un laureato in Informatica e Sicurezza Informatica con una passione per la cybersecurity.
-Conseguita la laurea a pieni voti, ho iniziato la mia carriera come Cybersecurity Analyst, inziando nel Cyber Risk Management.
+Hello!
+I'm Luca Vaudano, a graduate in Computer Science and Cybersecurity with a passion for cybersecurity.
+After earning my degree with honors, I began my career as a Cybersecurity Analyst, specializing in Cyber Risk Management.

-Attualmente, il mio lavoro si concentra sulla valutazione e gestione dei rischi, garantendo la sicurezza delle reti e dei dati sensibili.
+Currently, my work focuses on risk assessment and management, ensuring the security of networks and sensitive data.

-La mia passione per l'intelligenza artificiale e il machine learning è evidente nella mia tesi di laurea, dal titolo "Analisi di attacchi nel Federated Learning".
-In questa tesi ho esplorato la convergenza tra intelligenza artificiale, machine learning e sicurezza informatica, studiando tecniche innovative nell'ambito della difesa della privacy nel contesto di apprendimento distribuito.
+My passion for artificial intelligence and machine learning is evident in my thesis titled "Analysis of Attacks in Federated Learning."
+In this thesis, I explored the convergence of artificial intelligence, machine learning, and cybersecurity, studying innovative techniques in the realm of privacy defense within the context of distributed learning.
 {style="text-align: justify;"}